Understanding Computer Vision And Its Applications

 Analyzing and enhancing digital images is quite beneficial in numerous fields and industries.
 The following are some of the main use cases:

-Medical Diagnostic Imagery: Digital image classification and pattern matching detection are comprehensively used to create software systems that assist medical professionals with diagnosing harmful illnesses such as cancer.
+Medical Diagnostic Imagery: Digital image classification and pattern matching detection are comprehensively used healthcare computer vision to create software systems that assist medical professionals with diagnosing harmful illnesses such as cancer.
 A group of medical researchers has taught and “trained” a computer vision system to analyze scans of oncology patients.
-The artificial intelligence algorithm showed upwards of 95% accuracy with recognition and detection of cancer scans.
+The AI algorithm showed upwards of 95% accuracy with recognition and detection of cancer scans.

 Factory and Supply Chain Management: It is essential to find and identify defects in the manufacturing process with maximum accuracy.
 However, this is a challenging exercise because it requires intense and constant product monitoring.
 A computer vision system can use real-time detected data from digital cameras and apply machine learning algorithms to analyze the data streams of the recently manufactured products on a conveyor belt.
 This automated method is more painless and cost-efficient for checking low-quality product items than human product inspection.